 #5 A Hobby for Travel and At Home

-One of the things we love about taking photos while traveling to foreign places is that it encourages us to see things in a different perspective.
-When we look through the viewfinder, we don’t just snap pictures of the sights to check off our list, but we attempt to capture the moment, the people, the atmosphere.
+One of the things we love about taking photos while traveling to exotic places is that it encourages us to see things in a different perspective.
+When we look through the viewfinder, we don’t just snap pictures of the sights to check off our list.
+We attempt to capture the moment, the people, and the atmosphere through our photos.

 We Want To Know: Have you purchased a travel camera?
+Which camera for travel did you buy?
 What do you love about it?
 Tell us in the comments below!

 Pin it!
 See all of our travel pins on our JetSetting Fools Pinterest Board.